Moritisimor/CascadeShell/README.md

 - Add a .cashrc
 - Add persistent memory in form of a history file

+## Supported platforms
+- Linux ✅ Works flawlessly
+- FreeBSD ✅ Works flawlessly also
+- Other BSDs ❓ Not tested yet, but compilable for NetBSD and OpenBSD.
+Feel free to test.
+- MacOS/Darwin ❓ Not tested yet, but also compilable.
+Feel free to test.
+- Windows ❓ So far only tested on wine, and it did not work.
+Bare-metal test pending.
+- Android 🟨 The shell itself works fine, but Epsilon Fetch does not work.
+Probably because Android is too restrictive.

 ## Commands
 Unlike with many other shells, CλSH talks a lot and will inform the user of success or failure.
 This is an intentional design choice and serves to help beginners or those who simply want a talkative shell.